The Ancient Greek Hero taught by Harvard’s Gregory Nagy now available as an online, open access course on edX

-The HarvardX course will use the latest technologies to help students engage with poetry, songs, and stories first composed more than two millennia ago.
+The HarvardX project will use the latest technologies to help students engage with poetry, songs, and stories first composed more than two millennia ago.
 Featured literature includes the Homeric epics, a selection of early lyrics, excerpts of prose history, seven tragedies, two Platonic dialogues, and the intriguing but rarely studied dialogue, On Heroes by Philostratus.

 Nagy, the Francis Jones Professor of Classical Greek Literature and Professor of Comparative Literature and head of the Center for Hellenic Studies at Harvard University, will be assisted by Kevin McGrath, Alex Forte, a team of other Teaching Fellows specializing in a wide variety of academic fields.